Skip to content

 • LocaleMiddleware and the global translation source, when a translation_manager is passed

-• structured request logging, when a log_config is passed
+• RequestLoggingMiddleware, when enable_request_logging_middleware=True is passed

 • simplified OpenAPI operation IDs